-The City of Modesto tucked in the Central Valley of California and situated on the Tuolumne River, is a fantastic tourist destination with a vibrant culture to experience.
+The city of Modesto, tucked in the Central Valley of California and situated on the Tuolumne River, is a fantastic tourist destination with a vibrant culture to experience.

-Modesto has something for everyone.
-It is a car connoisseur’s paradise; a wine cognoscente’s dream; a bohemian’s sanctuary; an artist’s abode and so much more!
+Modesto has something for everyone: it is a car connoisseur’s paradise, a wine cognoscente’s dream, a bohemian’s sanctuary, an artist’s abode, and so much more.

-Enjoy the Beauty of The Public Murals
+Enjoy the Beauty of Modesto's Public Murals

 Murals can be found everywhere in the city, from downtown alleyways to West Modesto walking trails.

 Follow the mural route down side streets, behind shops, and even on public pathways all across the city.

 Modesto’s murals are a sight to behold and are guaranteed to level up your photography game.

 In Modesto, live music is a frequent occurrence.